Spikeball is one of the coolest, most active and of course entertaining beach games you can play.

 What is Spikeball?

-Spikeball is essentially beach volleyball with a round net that is elevated off the ground (about 8 inches), but played small softball-size ball (measures about 12 inches in circumference).
+Spikeball is essentially beach volleyball with a round net that is elevated off the ground, but played small softball-size ball.

 The low net acts as a sort of trampoline for the ball when you are spiking it to the other team.